 Imams, students of knowledge, and the Muslim community collectively can take practical steps in minimising abuse and domestic violence.
 Imams do not just teach Islam; they are ambassadors for the community, who should be there to listen, to guide, support and empower.

 The approach should be non-judgemental, compassionate, understanding and open-minded.

 - The first step is to distinguish cultural stigmas against religious beliefs.
 Both men and women should feel listened to, the feelings of guilt, self-doubt or shame should be removed.
-Bear in mind the worst possible outcome for domestic abuse is that a life or lives can be lost; it is better that an individual is divorced, or that the perpetrator is imprisoned; we shouldn't compromise community or family shame for the sake of human rights, a healthy life and more importantly a promise to Allah Swt The Exalted, at a human level. - Provide spiritual support, encourage victims to access professional services or the police if there is immediate danger. - Have safeguarding policies in place, have a 'safe word' on a poster in the Masjid bathrooms/cloak rooms, e.g, "Ask for Aisha or Ali" this could be a code phrase to indirectly hint that a person is experiencing abuse - In the long run: provide faith-specific counsellors based at the Masjid on certain days of the week. - Let the Masjid be a first point place of refuge, ensure there is spare bedding, food, clean clothes in case of emergency and be aware of other support organisations that provide accommodation. - Keep an open and fair attitude towards resolving key issues because in some cases, Religion is used as a tool to garner manipulation and dimmish hope for help
+Bear in mind the worst possible outcome for domestic abuse is that a life or lives can be lost; it is better that an individual is divorced, or that the perpetrator is prisoned; we shouldn't compromise community or family shame for the sake of human rights, a healthy life and more importantly a promise to Allah swT The Exalted, at a human level. - Provide spiritual support, encourage victims to access professional services or the police if there is immediate danger - Have safeguarding policies in place, have a 'safe word' on a poster in the Masjid bathrooms/cloak rooms, i.e. "Ask for Aisha or Ali"

+this could be a code phrase to indirectly hint that a person is experiencing abuse

+- In the long run: provide faith-specific counsellors based at the Masjid on certain days of the week - Let the Masjid be a first point place of refuge, ensure there is spare bedding, food, clean clothes in case of emergency and be aware of other support organisations that provide accomodation.